KostasTsirkas/KostasTsirkas.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Ph.D. student in the Department of Statistics & Data Science at Yale University, where I work with **Prof. Ilias Zadik**.

 Before coming to Yale, I completed my undergraduate studies in **Mathematics** at the **University of Athens**.

 Currently, my interests lie broadly in theoretical statistics, high-dimensional probability, and the computational complexity of statistical inference.

+You can reach me at: kostas (dot) tsirkas (at) yale (dot) edu

+{% include selected_papers.liquid %}